danja/docker-hyperdata/README.md

 # docker-hyperdata

-*Work in progress*

 Dockerfiles for, ultimately, all my sites and services.
+Most of this is what I'm now calling **HKMS** *Hyperdata Knowledge Management System*.
+This stuff isn't exactly production-ready, there are plenty of known bugs, though it all basically works and I'm running it locally for my own daily use.

-Most of my things are backed by a Fuseki2 SPARQL RDF store.
+Most of this is backed by a Fuseki2 SPARQL RDF store.

+## Status

+*Work in progress!*

+**2019-04-23** : the local server I was running this on is failing, so I decided to put this on my main laptop.
+This revealed several issues, so I've made the minimum necessary changes to get it working and edited this doc accordingly.

+Mysteriously there were some fragments of a diff in the hyperdata-static Docker file, It looks like the default security has changed in Fuseki2, I was getting HTTP 401 when trying to save pages in FooWiki.
+So as a workaround for now I've tweaked the Shiro file : **_this shiro.ini allows any user to do a SPARQL update_** so probably best not run on a public server.

+**[note to self - BUG: link for FooWiki 'Upload Turtle' is broken, for now have to manually go to http://localhost:3030, choose foowiki dataset, add data, graph: http://hyperdata.it/wiki ]**

 So far below there are instructions to get such a store running, with :